Gravel and Stripe

 need to rotate it (Image..Rotate left or right), otherwise the kaleidoscope

-settings given will not work.
-You can rotate it back at the end.
+settings given will give a different result.
+You can rotate

 Go to Image...Add Borders...